GitHub and Core¶Tutorial

 Merge a Branch Locally¶

-- Change the current branch to master.
+- Change the current branch to main.

 - Press Ctrl+Shift+M or click Branch in the top menu and select Merge into current branch.